xSallus/21_days_of_code_challenge/README.md

 - [x] Day 15: An awesome ecommerce showcase.
 - [x] Day 16: An awesome app with a public api.
 - [x] Day 17: An awesome key logger.
-- [] Day 18: An awesome password generator.
+- [x] Day 18: An awesome password generator.
 - [] Day 19: An awesome image generator with unsplaah api.
 - [] Day 20: An awesome emoji picker.
 - [] Day 21: An awesome portifolio with all previews challenges.

-> Current streak: 17/21 and counting.. :D
+> Current streak: 18/21 and counting.. :D

 > Day 14 source figma is at it's own folder!